Welcome to the Darwin Initiative & IWT Challenge Fund Home Page

 From this page, you can begin a new application or access your account and continue working on an existing application – see the panels at the bottom of this page.
 You can only work on an application when the fund is open.

-The Darwin Initiative and Darwin Plus
+The Darwin Initiative

 The Darwin Initiative supports developing countries to conserve biodiversity and reduce poverty.